fallen-icarus/cardano-options/README.md

 ##### Updating Proposal UTxOs

 Updating Proposal UTxOs in-place can be done regardless of whether beacons must be changed.
-The steps are identical to closing Proposal UTxOs, except you know create Proposal UTxO outputs as well.
+The steps are identical to closing Proposal UTxOs, except you now create Proposal UTxO outputs as well.
 Since there are now outputs, the outputs will be checked by the proposal beacon script and must comply to the same requirements as when creating Proposal UTxOs.

 If no beacons need to be minted/burned, the proposal beacon script must be executed as a staking script using `CreateCloseOrUpdateProposals`.
-If beacons do need to be minted/burned, then the proposal beacon script must be executed as a minting policy using the same redeemer.
+If beacons *do* need to be minted/burned, then the proposal beacon script must be executed as a minting policy using the same redeemer.

 ##### Purchasing Proposal UTxOs